esdalee/bamazon/README.md

 EX: Supervisor View

 ### Technologies Used:
-Node (mysql, inquirer node packages) written with sql and JS
+Node (mysql, inquirer node packages) written with SQL and JS

 #### Developed by: Esther Lee